TcMits/gin-viewset/README.md

 ## About the project

-Gin basic GRUD endpoint/handler for objects
+Gin basic CRUD endpoint/handler for objects

 ### But Why?!